 This is related to truth.
 Integrity is when your whole life is truthful and all parts of it work together well.
 This is living in an integrated way or living in integrity.
 This is wonderful and builds health and happiness.

 The idea of work is very closely related to the idea of merit.
 Merit comes from working at something, no matter what it is.
 This is why it is good to work diligently at whatever you are doing, even taking out the garbage.
 Try to do it well, completely, faithfully and happily, as much as you can.

 Working “hard”.
 Working diligently does not mean to be a martyr, or to ignore your health, for example.
-Work diligently, but not “hard” so you harm yourself.
-In fact, this way you will be better at your job, as a marriage partner, with your family, and with everything else you undertake.
+Work diligently, but not “hard” in a way that harms the body or mind.

 1. As you sow, so shall you reap.
-This is a farming analogy that is used in the Old Testament of the Bible.
+This is a farming analogy that is in the Old and New Testament of the Bible.